L42i/SCKinect/doc/docs/installation.md

 ### Common Issues

-1. **Kinect not detected**
+1. **Kinect not detected:**
-   - Did you boot the server?
+   1. Did you boot the server?
-   - Make sure your Kinect is properly connected (i.e. loose USB, missing drivers, missing udev rules, etc.)
+   2. Make sure your Kinect is properly connected (i.e. loose USB, missing drivers, missing udev rules, etc.)
-   - Check if libfreenect2 can detect the device using the libfreenect2 examples
+   3. Check if libfreenect2 can detect the device using the libfreenect2 examples

-2. **Build errors**
+2. **Build errors:**
-   - Ensure all dependencies are properly installed
+   1. Ensure all dependencies are properly installed
-   - Check that your compiler supports C++17
+   2. Check that your compiler supports C++17
-   - Verify path to SuperCollider source is correct
+   3. Verify path to SuperCollider source is correct

-3. **OpenPose errors**
-   - Make sure the path to OpenPose models is correctly specified when calling `Kinect.configureTracking()`
+3. **OpenPose errors:** Make sure the path to OpenPose models is correctly specified when calling `Kinect.configureTracking()`

-4. **Performance issues**
-   - Ensure you are using the right netResolution and only tracking as many people as you need to
+4. **Performance issues:** Ensure you are using the right netResolution and only tracking as many people as you need to

 ### Getting Help